Stalemate in Chess: Meaning, Rules, Examples, and How to Avoid a Draw

 Chess terms

-Stalemate in chess is a situation resulting in a draw of the game.
+Stalemate is a situation resulting in a draw of the game.
 This situation occurs once one side has no legal moves and their King is not in check.
 It can happen in various positions, but most likely in endgames where few pieces are left.
 It often arises once one side already has minimal options and the remaining moves are also restricted.
 Once the stalemate occurs, neither side wins, and the game ends peacefully.
+In many languages stalemate is simply called “pat” (for example in French, German, Russian and several others), so if you’ve seen the word pat used for a drawn, no-moves position, that’s the same thing.

 Stalemate Rules